Nathan-Correia/Mobile-Robotics/README.md

 ### 4. Run the program

-To run the program, type in the terminal: dts devel run -R [Vehicle_name] -L wheel-control.
+Driving part: To run the program, type in the terminal: dts devel run -R [Vehicle_name] -L wheel-control.
 Replace [Vehicle_name] with your robot's name.

+Camera part: To run the program, type in the terminal: dts devel run -R [Vehicle_name] -L camera-reader -X. Replace [Vehicle_name] with your robot's name.

 ### 5. Plotting trajectory